 Currently, Contact center solutions offer many of the automation features that SMBs are striving to achieve when looking for AI.
 Whether that be IVRs to advanced scripting capabilities.

 AI can also be used to enhance every customer experience.
-As many voice recognition softwares now can read vocal queues and record customer experiences– thus offering actual data to customer reactions & frustrations they call in for.
+AI Dialers with voice recognition softwares now can read vocal queues and record customer experiences– thus offering actual data to customer reactions & frustrations they call in for.
 This kind of speech analysis tries to go beyond what customers say to understand how they say it.
 This type of technology can help automate your system as you build up your database to realize what kind of communication certain age groups like/dislike.

 Convoso's Conversational AI Agent uses the power of speech recognition and human interaction to consistently deliver and retain pre-qualification questions so that Call Center agents can focus on only interested prospects.